Ayurveda the

 administering pizhichil, one to administer the

-treatment and the other to collect the oil, warm it back
+treatment and the other to collect the oil,

-up to the desired temperature, and make it available
+up to the desired temperature, and make it

 for the masseuse to use.

-Kati vasti is the application of medicated oil over
+vasti is the application of medicated oil

 the kati, the lumbar and sacral region of the back.

-Apaste is made from urad bean flour and is formed into
+bean flour and is formed into

-a circular wall that circumnavigates the lower back
+a circular wall that circumnavigates the

 region to form a vessel.
-A very warm medicated oil such
+A very warm

-as Gandhavahasta taila or Pin
+as Gandha칞vahasta taila or Pin

 ˙